-- Preheat oven to 375 degrees F (190 degrees C).
-Line a 10x15 inch jellyroll pan with parchment paper.
-In a large bowl, whip cream, 1/2 cup confectioners' sugar, 1/2 cup cocoa, and 1 teaspoon vanilla until thick and stiff.
+- Preheat oven to 375°F /190°C/Gas Mark 5.
+Line a 10x15 inch jelly-roll pan with generously greased parchment paper.
+In a large bowl, beat cream, 1/2 cup powdered sugar, 1/2 cup cocoa, and 1 teaspoon vanilla until stiff peaks form.
 Refrigerate.

-- In a large bowl, use an electric mixer to beat egg yolks with 1/2 cup sugar until thick and pale.
-Blend in 1/3 cup cocoa, 1 1/2 teaspoons vanilla, and salt.
-In large glass bowl, using clean beaters, whip egg whites to soft peaks.
-Gradually add 1/4 cup sugar, and beat until whites form stiff peaks.
+- In a large bowl, use an electric mixer to beat egg yolks with 1/2 cup sugar for about 5 minutes until thick and light lemon-colored.
+Stir in in 1/3 cup cocoa, 1 1/2 teaspoons vanilla, and salt.
+In a large glass bowl, using an electic mixer, beat egg whites to a soft peak stage.
+Gradually add 1/4 cup sugar, and beat until stiff peaks form.
 Immediately fold the yolk mixture into the whites.
-Spread the batter evenly into the prepared pan.
+Spoon the batter evenly into the prepared jelly-roll pan.

-- Bake for 12 to 15 minutes in the preheated oven, or until the cake springs back when lightly touched.
-Dust a clean dishtowel with confectioners' sugar.
+- Bake for about 12 to 15 minutes in the preheated oven, or until the cake is springy to the touch.
+Dust a clean dishtowel with powdered sugar.
 Run a knife around the edge of the pan, and turn the warm cake out onto the towel.
 Remove and discard parchment paper.
-Starting at the short edge of the cake, roll the cake up with the towel.
+Let the cake cool for about 15 minutes using the towel, roll up the cake from the short side.
+The towel will be rolled into the cake.
 Cool for 30 minutes.

-- Unroll the cake, and spread the filling to within 1 inch of the edge.
+- Unroll the cake, remove the dishtowel, and spread the filling leaving 1 inch at the edges.
 Roll the cake up with the filling inside.
 Place seam side down onto a serving plate, and refrigerate until serving.
-Dust with confectioners' sugar before serving.
+Dust with powdered sugar before serving.

 Subscribe to our newsletter and get amazing tips and recipes

 Please check your inbox to confirm your subscription.